 Dental bridges can be the perfect solution for restoring a smile in people who have multiple teeth missing or a single missing tooth.
 The dental bridge cost is more affordable than other options, making it a popular choice for replacing missing teeth.
-Your Brooklyn dentist Dr. Ella Dekhtyar at Broadway Family Dental is both a family dentist and a cosmetic dentist and can help explain the benefits of a dental bridge vs. implant.
+Your located in Brooklyn, NY dentist Dr. Ella Dekhtyar at Broadway Family Dental is both a family dentist and a cosmetic dentist and can help explain the benefits of a dental bridge vs. implant.

 What Is a Dental Bridge?